MicrosoftDocs/memdocs/sccm/protect/deploy-use/use-device-guard-with-configuration-manager.md

 5. On the **Inclusions** tab of the **Create Application Control policy Wizard**, chose if you want to **Authorize software that is trusted by the Intelligent Security Graph**.
        - Allows locked-down devices to run software with a good reputation as determined by the Microsoft Intelligent Security Graph (ISG).
         - The ISG includes [Windows Defender SmartScreen](https://docs.microsoft.com/windows/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-overview) and other Microsoft services.
-        -  The device must be running Windows Defender Smartscreen and Windows 10 version 1709 or later for software to be trusted.
+        -  The device must be running Windows Defender SmartScreen and Windows 10 version 1709 or later for software to be trusted.
 6. Click **Add** if you want to add trust for specific files or folders on PCs.
 In the **Add Trusted File or Folder** dialog box, you can specify a local file or a folder path to trust.
 You can also specify a file or folder path on a remote device on which you have permission to connect.
 When you add trust for specific files or folders in a Windows Defender Application Control policy, you can:
 	- Overcome issues with managed installer behaviors
 	- Trust line-of-business apps that cannot be deployed with Configuration Manager